 This is about the best summary I’ve seen thus far of the rights and protections that same sex couples are currently denied.
 Broadly, they include:

 - Hospital Visitation Rights – Married couples have the automatic right to visit each other in the hospital and make medical decisions.
 Same sex couples can be denied the right to visit a sick or injured partner in the hospital.

 - Health insurance – Same-sex couples have no automatic right to visit one another in the hospital or make medical decisions for one another.
-Having medical power of attorney documents may help, but there’s no guarantee and hospital will recognize those documents.
+According to this legal website, having medical power of attorney documents may help, but there’s no guarantee and hospital will recognize those documents.

 - Spousal Privilege – Same-sex couples have no right to refuse to testify against one another.
 So everything you say, write, email, fax, etc. to your partner is admissible in court and can be used against. you.

 - Inheritance rights – Same-sex couples have no automatic rights to inheritance in the absence of a will.

 - Family leave – Same-sex couples have no legally protected right to unpaid leave to care for an ill spouse.

 - Pensions – Most pension plans only pay survivor benefits to a legal spouse.
 Same-sex partners get no pension support for surviving partners.